University of Northwestern – St. Paul: Academics

+Northwestern also offers a secondary major in Great Books & Ideas through their Classical Christian Honors College.
+This three-year classical education program supplements a student's primary major with Socratic seminar classes that cover the great works that have shaped western civilization.

+In 2026, Northwestern alumni Dan and Robin Stoltz gave the largest single philanthropic commitment in Northwestern's history.
+In recognition of this gift, Northwestern renamed its school of business in honor of the Stoltzes.

 Associations and accreditations

 The university is a member of the Council for Christian Colleges and Universities and the Minnesota Private College Council.
-The Adult Undergraduate program is a member of the Twin Cities Adult Education Alliance.

 The Music Department is accredited by the National Association of Schools of Music.
 The School of Nursing is approved by the Minnesota Board of Nursing and its baccalaureate degree is accredited by the Commission on Collegiate Nursing Education.
 The Bachelor of Science in Engineering program is accredited by the Engineering Accreditation Commission of ABET under the General Criteria (ABET).

 Media

 In February 1949, the Northwestern Schools opened KTIS AM and KTIS-FM in the Twin Cities area, the first in a series of radio stations across the Upper Midwest.